 The safest approach here is to schedule a video call using a service like Zoom.
 You don't need to hand over your personal contact information and in general most scammers will not agree to this (the last thing they want is to reveal their real identity).

-Alternatively, if you feel OK sharing your cell phone number at this point, a phone call also works.
+Alternatively, if you feel OK sharing your cell phone number at this point, a phone call or Facetime video also works well.

 If the call goes well and you trust the other person, you'll probably want to then meet up in-person.
 Here are some tips for safer meetups: